Is Strapi Good in Terms of Performance?

 Performance can vary depending on how you’ve extended Strapi.
 For example:

-Content Delivery
+Headless CMS Content Delivery

-If you're using Strapi as a headless CMS to serve content to a frontend, integrating it with a CDN (like Cloudflare or AWS CloudFront) can offload much of the content delivery to the edge, reducing latency and improving perceived performance.
+If you’re using Strapi as a headless CMS to serve content to a frontend, integrating it with a CDN (like Cloudflare or AWS CloudFront) can offload much of the content delivery to the edge, reducing latency and improving perceived performance.
+As part of modern content management systems, Strapi enhances content delivery through its headless architecture and integration with CDNs.

 Benchmarks & Practical Performance

-Common Pitfalls and Solutions
+Common Pitfalls and Solutions in CMS Development

 1. High API Latency: Optimize your queries and responses by requesting only the fields you need, especially with GraphQL.
+Optimizing queries is crucial for any Strapi project, particularly in web development scenarios where performance is key.

 2. Heavy Payloads: Paginate data or use filters to reduce the amount of data returned in each request.